bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 z0 = [0.238616, 0.982747, 0.367876 ]
 ```

-We can compute the branch of equilibria
+We first compute the branch of equilibria

 ```julia
 # continuation options